chaldea-center/chaldea-docs/docs/app_setting.md

 Inside `About Chaldea`, you can turn on app auto upgrade.
 The download source is the same as dataset source.
 - Auto upgrade is only for Android and Windows.
 - For windows, auto upgrade may failed if the path contains non English chars.
-- For Github downloaded macOS version, you need to extract zip manually.
+- For Linux version and Github downloaded macOS version, you need to manually extract the auto downloaded zip.
-- iOS and macOS App Store version, please check update in store
+- For iOS and Mac App Store version, please check update in store